SoftSkyrim/Odyssey/README.md

 ## Wabbajack Installation
 Once you have completed pre-installation, download the latest version of [Wabbajack](https://www.wabbajack.org/) and place it in the "Wabbajack" folder you created earlier.
 Do not place it in program files, on your desktop or in your downloads folder.

-Download and extract the Main File from the [Odyssey Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/153205).
+Then either download Odyssey from the Wabbajack gallery;

+Or download and extract the Main File from the [Odyssey Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/153205).
 Then:
 - Open Wabbajack
 - Navigate to the Browse Lists tab
 - In the top right hand corner click 'Install From Disk'